inkling/Subliminal/README.md

 Next, rename both your new target to "Integration Tests" and the info.plist created for it to "Integration Tests-Info.plist".
-Move the reference to the newly created target's info.plist into your Integration Tests group using the navigator pane, and move the actual info.plist file into your Integration Tests directory using the Finder.
-After this step you will need to update Xcode's reference to the plist.
+Move the reference to the newly created target's Info.plist file into your Integration Tests group using the navigator pane, and move the actual Info.plist file into your Integration Tests directory using the Finder.
+After this step you will need to update Xcode's reference to the `plist`.

 ![](http://inkling.github.io/Subliminal/readme-images/UpdatePlistReference.png)

 Now, link Subliminal to the Integration Tests target.
 To do this open the project inspector by selecting your project in the navigator pane.
-Then select your Integration Tests target and then the Build Phases tab, and add `libSubliminal.a` to the list titled Link Binary With Libraries.
+Then select your Integration Tests target and then the Build Phases tab, and add `libSubliminal.a` to the list titled "Link Binary With Libraries".

 ![](http://inkling.github.io/Subliminal/readme-images/LinkSubliminalBinary.png)